constup/php-text-processing/doc/RegexGenerator/methods/generateMatchPattern.md

   - `CommonRegexGeneratorInterface` has several constants defined to be used as a quick shortcut for using the most common regular expression search patterns.
 The names of these constants start with `CONTENT_`.
 The format of adata inside these constants is compatible with the format of data `pattern` parameter can use.
 For example, to pass a wildcard: `(.*?)`, use `CommonRegexGeneratorInterface::CONTENT_WILDCARD`.
 - `string $regexOptions`
   - default value: `'s'` (`PCRE_DOTALL`)
-  - PRCE pattern modifiers.
+  - PCRE pattern modifiers.
 Official documentation is available here: [https://www.php.net/manual/en/reference.pcre.pattern.modifiers.php](https://www.php.net/manual/en/reference.pcre.pattern.modifiers.php)

 ## Returns